ARTS-Laboratory/Paper-Towards-online-structural-state-estimation-with-sub-millisecond-latency/README.md

 # Towards online structural state estimation with sub-millisecond latency

-We present methods of developing and deploying long short-term memory (LSTM) models for use in on-edge devices with sub-millisecond response times.
+We present methods of developing and deploying long short-term memory (LSTM) state estimation models for use in on-edge devices with sub-millisecond response times.

 ## Model development
 <p align="center">